ervie2/aosp-builder/README.md

 Thanks to [Cirrus CI](https://cirrus-ci.com/) for their awesome service!

 I tried to explain every step by comments!
-Try to read those thoroughly!
+Try to reaad those thoroughly!

 [ You can use your own creativity for this whole process, what I did is used the normal process, collected the cache, redownloaded, and re reused it, and for overcoming the time limit first build was done with a timeout from our side to get ccache uploaded.
 You can do these processes manually too!
 But I like ci!
 Let's a ci be ci, hehe. ]